 Rigid steel wall pools' higher prices reflect their greater durability and permanence.
 An 18-foot round, 52-inch rigid wall pool will cost $1,300 to $1,400.

 Nearly every above-ground pool will be less expensive than an in-ground pool.
-In-ground pools typically cost from $37,000 to $67,000.
+In-ground pools typically cost between $37,000 and $67,000.
 Even at the lower end of the range, an in-ground swimming pool will be 25 to 30 times more expensive than an 18-foot round rigid steel wall pool ($1,300 to $1,400).

 Maintenance and Repair